marota/Oracle4Grid/docs/DESCRIPTION.rst

 .. image:: images/didactic_step5.JPG

 A specific order in rewards must be respected.
-Otherwise a ValueError is raised
+Otherwise a ValueError is raised:

 * Doing nothing cannot be strictly better than the best path
 * The best path respected transition rules cannot be strictly better than the best path with no constraint